cacttus/sketchy/README.md

-TODO:
-1. Back/forward
-2. Settings for folder.
-3. Get AppImage to work.

 # Sketchy

-This is an example of a desktop only electron app that contains server-side (native) control logic on the client.
+A desktop only electron app that functions somewhat like .NET.
+It has the added benefit of being able to operate with a remote (cloud) filesystem.

 The application can be packaged into a single EXE, DEB, RPM or AppImage.

 This was designed to be an easy way to make desktop apps in JS.
-It attempts to be like the .NET framework, but is completely cross-platform, and has the awesome power of React and Chromium.
+It attempts to mimic desktop windowing like in the .NET framework.

 ## Building